haera/HACS408E/content/schedule/week-05/hw/index.md

 program counter points to your shellcode when the vulnerable function returns.

 - Success is not determined by whether or not your exploit works.
-Debug it with `gdb` and explain what went write or wrong.
+Debug it with `gdb` and explain what went right or wrong.

 ## Submission